ascdata/ascdata.github.io/_posts/2024-02-22-de-zoomcamp-week4-recap.md

 dbt already includes a series of macros like `config()`, `source()` and `ref()`, but custom macros can also be defined.

-Macros allows to add features to SQL that aren't otherwise available, such as:
+Macros allows to add features to SQL that are not otherwise available, such as:
 * Use control structures such as `if` statements or `for` loops
 * Use environment variables
 * Abstract snippets of SQL into reusable macros